capeman29/TMinUI/skeleton/BASE/README.txt

 When one or more folder share the same display name (eg. "Game Boy Advance (GBA)" and "Game Boy Advance (MGBA)") they will be combined into a single menu item containing the roms from both folders (continuing the previous example, "Game Boy Advance").
 This allows opening specific roms with an alternate pak.

+Recommended Rom version for Arcade:
+  FBN: it requires the FinalBurn Neo - Arcade ROM Set (Full Non-Merged)
+       support hiscore.dat when placed in the Bios/FBN folder
+  MAME: it requires MAME 2003-Plus Reference Full Non-Merged Romsets
+       support hiscore.dat when placed in the Bios/MAME folder

 ----------------------------------------
 Bios

 Some emulators require or perform much better with official bios.
-MinUI is strictly BYOB.
+MyMinUI is strictly BYOB.
 Place the bios for each system in a folder that matches the tag in the corresponding "Roms" folder name (eg. bios for "Sony PlayStation (PS)" roms goes in "/Bios/PS/"),

 Bios file names are case-sensitive:

   FC:  disksys.rom
   GB:  gb_bios.bin
   GBA: gba_bios.bin
   GBC: gbc_bios.bin
   MD:  bios_CD_E.bin
        bios_CD_J.bin
 	     bios_CD_U.bin
+       bios_MD.bin
+  GG:  bios.gg
   PS:  psxonpsp660.bin
+  DOOM: prboom.wad (included in the release)
+  MGBA: gba_bios.bin
+  PCE: syscard3.pce
+  PKM: bios.min
+  SGB: sgb.bios
+  P8N: pico8.dat  (only for native Pico8)
+       pico8_dyn
+	A5200: 5200.rom
+         ATARIBAS.ROM
+  A7800: 7800 BIOS (U).rom
+  NG: neogeo.zip
+  NGCD: files below placed in a folder named neocd within the bios folder
+        000-lo.lo or ng-lo.rom
+        neocd_f.rom or neocd.bin or uni-bioscd.rom

 ----------------------------------------
 Disc-based games